MicrosoftDocs/biztalk-docs/his/core/as-400-definitions1.md

 f1_keywords:
   - "SNA_Folder_AS400TN"
 ---
-# AS/400 Definitions
+# IBM System i Definitions
-This folder displays the AS/400 definitions that are currently being used on this server.
+This folder displays the IBM System i definitions that are currently being used on this server.

 ## See Also
  [SNA Manager Help](../core/sna-manager-help1.md)